ABOUT CHOCOLATE MOOSE MEDIA

 • Creator of a series on universal values for young children

-• Creator of a video on violence against children and young women in Malawi
+• Creator of a video on violence against children and in Malawi

 • Creator of No Excuses, a series to prevent domestic violence throughout the world (launched at the United Nations in New York)